fxxholub/agv-app-handling-service/src/Leuze_AGV_Handling_Service.Infrastructure.Ros2/Readme.md

 Messages are generated into Ros2CommonMessages.

-Those were used as input to ros2cs, running:
+Those were used as input to ros2cs, running from Ros2 directory:

 `ros2cs`